Road Trip with Twins 940 x 650 px

 Activity Books there are activity books that are great for kids while traveling.
 There are many on Amazon or you can use mine digitally on their tablet / iPad or print it out and put it in a binder or staple them together!
 I know with twins you’re always buying in duplicate but if you purchase a printable from me you only have to buy it once and you can use it for both of your twins (and all your kids!).

+Here are more activities for kids!
 Click the images below to see two of my kids activity printables.
+Click here to see all of them:

 More Mess Free Activities I wrote a blog post on Mess-Free activities for young children that would be great for road trips!